ReFRACtor/documentation/_sources/setup.txt

 The development environment checked out in the preceding section has the following important sub-directories:

 =================  ========================
-lib/               Where most source code lives input/             Input files and Lua configuration support/           Supporting utilities unit_test_data/    Inputs and expected results used by full and unit tests
+bindings/          Files related to Python interface binding doc/               Doxygen documentation configuration input/             Input files and Lua configuration lib/               Where most source code lives support/           Supporting utilities test/              Inputs, expected results and scripts used by full and unit tests
 =================  ========================